biocarl/til-biocarl/README.md

 ```javascript
     document.getElementById("myHeader").innerHTML = 'This is ' + mountedApp.item;
 ```
-- What the framework additionaly is doing is running this code whenever that specifc value has changed.
+- What the framework additionaly is doing is running this code whenever that specifc value has changed
 - For more read into `Vue's Reactivity System`

 # 📅 17.11.2022 vuejs: What is attribute binding?
-- With the moustache syntax `{{}}` you can only use in text nodes but not in a expression of a attribute
+- With the moustache syntax `{{}}` you can only use in text nodes but not for values of HTML attributes
 - Given you expose `url` field
 ```javascript
 // return data() from app